Tunisia in December 2026: Weather, Sahara & Winter Travel Tips

 Tunisia spans from the Mediterranean coast in the north to the Sahara Desert in the south — conditions in December vary significantly depending on which part of the country you’re visiting.
+December is deep low season on the coast but prime time for the Sahara, Roman ruins, and cultural immersion at rock-bottom prices.

 Weather in December

-Where to Go in Tunisia in December
+Where to Go in December

 Planning Your Trip

 See our best time to visit Tunisia guide for a full month-by-month breakdown, or the Tunisia itinerary guide for route planning.
+December is the peak month for Sahara desert tours from Tunis — the Festival du Sahara in Douz draws significant interest and group tours fill weeks in advance.

 Frequently Asked Questions